Agave

-Agave (/əˈgɑːvi/; /əˈɡeɪvi/; Anglo-Hispanic, /əˈɡɑːveɪ/) is a genus of monocots native to the hot and arid regions of the Americas and the Caribbean, although some Agave species are also native to tropical areas of North America, such as Mexico.
+Agave (/əˈgɑːvi/; /əˈɡeɪvi/; Anglo-Hispanic, /əˈɡɑːveɪ/) is a genus of monocots native to the arid regions of the Americas.
 The genus is primarily known for its succulent and xerophytic species that typically form large rosettes of strong, fleshy leaves.
-Agave now includes species formerly placed in a number of other genera, such as Manfreda, ×Mangave, Polianthes and Prochnyanthes.

 Many plants in this genus may be considered perennial, because they require several to many years to mature and flower.
 However, most Agave species are more accurately described as monocarpic rosettes or multiannuals, since each individual rosette flowers only once and then dies; a small number of Agave species are polycarpic.
-Maguey flowers are eaten in many indigenous culinary traditions of Mesoamerica.

 Along with plants from the closely related genera Yucca, Hesperoyucca, and Hesperaloe, various Agave species are popular ornamental plants in hot, dry climates, as they require very little supplemental water to survive.
 Most Agave species grow very slowly.
 Some Agave species are known by the common name "century plant".

+Maguey is a Spanish word that refers to all of the large-leafed plants in the Asparagaceae family, including agaves and yuccas.
+Maguey flowers are eaten in many indigenous culinary traditions of Mesoamerica.

+In other regions, it goes by different names; in China, it is referred to as 龙舌兰.